 B.Sc.
 (Mathematics), Free University of Berlin, 2010

-My side projects include measurement scales for human behavior and the contradictory history of neuroscientific claims or rejections to pursue a “new phrenology.”
+My side projects include measurement scales for human behavior and neuroscientists’ ambiguous references to the history of their field.
 My research connects both sides of the Atlantic by using English, French, and German sources.
-Close-reading of published and archival sources, oral histories, as well as large-scale digital text analyses are my go-to tools.
+Close reading of published and archival sources, oral histories, as well as large-scale digital text analyses are my go-to tools.

-History and Philosophy of Science, Gender in Science, Bio- and Neuroethics, History of Medicine, History of Modern Europe
+History and Philosophy of Science, STS, Gender and Science, Bio- and Neuroethics, History of Medicine